Outpatient Internship positions available: 11

 Compass Health continues to maintain significant growth, expanding the regions we serve as well as the variety of services we provide.
 This allows us to reach more consumers across our service areas.
 Compass Health employs almost 3,000 staff members including 30+ psychologists, as well as psychiatrists, advance practice nurses, social workers, licensed professional counselors, substance use disorder counselors, case managers, and support staff.
 Pre-doctoral interns work collaboratively with these multi-disciplinary team members.

 Compass Health clinical programs are designed to meet the individual needs of each person and their family and focus on the strengths of each person to facilitate the achievement of goals.
 Services provided include brief or longer-term individual, group, or family counseling across the lifespan.
 Presenting concerns in our client base range from depression and anxiety to substance use disorders and psychosis.
 We provide long-term care and support for adults with serious mental illness as well as children with serious emotional disturbances.
-More specified services are provided at select locations with the Compass Health system.
+More specialized services are provided at select locations with the Compass Health system.

 Applicants to Compass Health will apply to one or more office locations within the Compass Health system, rather than to Compass Health as a whole.
 There are potential opportunities for Interns to remain employed beyond their one-year placement.
 Basic descriptions of each of these office locations are available on the following pages: